 Thomas graduated from Vienna’s University of Economics and Business Administration and is an alumnus of The Wharton School’s Advanced Management Program.

-Thomas Plötzeneder lives together with his two sons in Breitenstein.
+Thomas Plötzeneder lives with his wife and his sons in Breitenstein and Vienna.

 After finishing his studies at the tourism college in Innsbruck, followed by two years of job experience within the French hotel business, Christian Gehrer studied international business administration at the Leopold Franzens University in Innsbruck.
 During his studies he spent one year abroad at the University of New South Wales in Sydney, Australia.
 From TRIO Advertising und Public Relations in Innsbruck Christian Gehrer changed to Pleon Publico Public Relations & Lobbying in Vienna, where he became a partner of Austrian’s largest PR- and lobbying-agency.
 After 2.5 years as general manager of the Managementclub, Austria’s largest independent platform of business decision-makers, Christian Gehrer is now managing partner at Gehrer Plötzeneder DDWS Corporate Advisors since January 2008.